3 more in custody for illegal gambling business in Springdale

 SPRINGDALE, Ark.
-(KFTA) — Three more people turned themselves into authorities for keeping a gambling house in Springdale.
+(KNWA) — Three more people turned themselves into authorities for keeping a gambling house in Springdale.

 Glen Calhoun, 72, Tammie Calhoun, 57, and Lindsey Calhoun, 29, turned themselves into Springdale Police this morning at 8 a.m.